yuchiko/ru.docs.nuxtjs/ru/guide/commands.md

 npm run generate
 ```

-It will create a `dist` folder with everything inside ready to be deployed on a static hosting.
+It will create a `dist` folder with everything inside ready to be deployed on a static hosting site.

-If you have a project with [dynamic routes](/guide/routing#dynamic-routes), take a look at the [generate configuration](/api/configuration-generate) to tell nuxt.js how to generate these dynamic routes.
+If you have a project with [dynamic routes](/guide/routing#dynamic-routes), take a look at the [generate configuration](/api/configuration-generate) to tell Nuxt.js how to generate these dynamic routes.

 <div class="Alert">When generating your web application with `nuxt generate`, [the context](/api/context) given to [data()](/guide/async-data#the-data-method) and [fetch()](/guide/vuex-store#the-fetch-method) will not have `req` and `res`.</div>

 ### Single Page Application Deployment (SPA)

-`nuxt generate` still needs SSR engine during build/generate time
-While having the pro that all of our pages are pre rendered and having a high SEO and page load score,
-the content is generated at *build time*.
-For example, we can't use it for applications
-where content depends on user authentication or a real time API (at least for the first load).
+`nuxt generate` still needs SSR engine during build/generate time while having the advantage of having all our pages pre rendered, and have a high SEO and page load score.
+The content is generated at *build time*.
+For example, we can't use it for applications where content depends on user authentication or a real time API (at least for the first load).

 The SPA idea is simple!
-When spa mode is enabled using `mode: 'spa'` or `--spa` flag and we run build,
-generation automatically starts after the build, but this time without pages content and only common meta and resource links.
+When SPA mode is enabled using `mode: 'spa'` or `--spa` flag, and we run build, generation automatically starts after the build.
+This generation contains common meta and resource links, but not page content.

-So for an SPA deployment:
+So, for an SPA deployment, you must do the following:

- - Change `mode` in `nuxt.config.js` to `spa`
+ - Change `mode` in `nuxt.config.js` to `spa`.
- - Run `npm run build`
+ - Run `npm run build`.
- - Deploy the created `dist/` folder to your static hosting like surge or github pages or nginx.
+ - Deploy the created `dist/` folder to your static hosting like Surge, GitHub Pages or nginx.

-Another possible deployment is that we can use nuxt as a middleware in frameworks while mode is `spa`.
-This helps reduce server loads and using nuxt in projects where SSR is not possible.
+Another possible deployment method is to use Nuxt as a middleware in frameworks while in `spa` mode.
+This helps reduce server load and uses Nuxt in projects where SSR is not possible.

-<div class="Alert">See [FAQ/Deployments](/faq/heroku-deployment) for examples of deployment to popular hosts.</div>
+<div class="Alert">See [How to deploy on Heroku?](/faq/heroku-deployment) for examples of deployment to popular hosts.</div>

+<div class="Alert">See [How to deploy on GitHub Pages?](/faq/github-pages) for more details on how to deploy to GitHub Pages.</div>